 When you first notice your dog limping, try to have them rest as much as possible.
 Limit their mobility to prevent further strain or injury.
 Put a hold on their exercise and leash them for bathroom breaks to avoid running.

 Check your dog's foot for cuts or signs of injury.
-If you notice any signs of pain, contact your vet.
+If you notice any signs of pain, contact your primary vet or an emergency animal hospital.

 If you think the limp is caused by inflammation, alternate between heat and ice packs to reduce swelling and discomfort.
 Ask your vet for recommendations on how and when to apply them.